stuartlangridge/dadmusictv/server/README.txt

 We can now use ncmpcpp, the client, to try playing things and see if they worked.
 Set the output volume to be whatever you want.
 (Probably 100%; it's not crackly then.
 You can set the volume that people actually hear stuff at with the volume control on the TV this will eventually be plugged into.)

-(here, you need to sod about with making audio go over hdmi. not sure how.)
+You may need to sod about here to make the audio go over HDMI.
+I didn't have to; it Just Worked when I plugged in an HDMI cable, and video and audio both went over it into the TV.
+It is not clear whether that's because the pi is set up correctly for that by default, or because I did something to set that up, or because I'm just lucky.
+Caveat hax0r.

 Now, set up our mpd-over-bluetooth mini-client.